thomasesmith/vw-car-net-api/README.md

-# Using the Volkswagen Car-Net API
+# Connecting to the Volkswagen Car-Net API

 I used [mitmproxy](https://mitmproxy.org) to discover/reverse-engineer some of the endpoints and general behavior of how the Volkswagen Car-Net mobile app consumes its RESTful API.
 This document is intended to be instructions on how to use some of its functions for your own projects related to your car, untethered from the official Car-Net app, and without relying on html scrapers.

+I noticed that the other projects on GitHub tackling this subject have had some breaking changes occur that the authors couldn't control, and were no longer working or being updated.

+This README will attempt to stay code-agnostic and simply detail each http request.

 ## Disclaimer (Kind Of)
 The responses you receive from your own requests to the Car-Net API may look a little different than the examples given here, depending on your vehicle, its features, and the status of your Car-Net account.
 The account I am testing with is my own paid account, and the car attached to it is a 2016 eGolf.
 Furthermore, these instructions might possibly only work for VW Car-Net users *in North America*, or it may even be limited to *just customers in the United States*.
 I don't actually know for sure.
 I can only test these details out with my own personal use-case.
-If these details seem overly EV-centric, that's why.
+So if these details seem overly EV-centric, that's why.

 It's worth mentioning also that **I have no idea if using the API in this manner violates your terms of service with VW Car-Net.
 So assume the worst, and proceed at your own risk.**

 Please contact me [@varwwwhtml](https://twitter.com/varwwwhtml) with any questions, ideas, or thoughts regarding this subject.
 I'd love to know that this document helped someone start something.
+I have no control over this API or its behavior, but I will try and assist you.

 ## Like Everything, You Start by Logging In
 You have to first log in in order to receive a token to use for the rest of your requests.
 But logging in is actually two steps, just like it is in the app: first to log in to your account with your email address and password, then a second level to authorize with your account number and PIN.